luisivan/blog/content/posts/2019-11-11---three-years.md

 **Three years ago Aragon was born** as an idea to empower freedom.
 When we started it, it was clear that this would be a decade-long effort.
 Going from zero to one is never easy.

 But it is worth it.
 It is tough, but it needs to be done.
 It is the change the world needs.
 It is a breath of fresh air.
 We are doing it for ourselves, for our parents, for our brothers and sisters, for our children, and for everyone to whom the world hasn't been just.

+Crypto has the highest work-to-positive-change ratio among all tech industries, but **governance has the highest work-to-positive-change ratio** that we will likely see this century.

 To the next three years of our revolution,